An interview with Kyle Wentworth founder/owner of Fusion IT

 I founded it.
 I’ve been working with computers since 1976, but in 1991 while I was in the military, my next door neighbor asked for help with his computer issue.
 After solving it, he came back to me that night with an advertisement in the newspaper from someone asking for computer support.
 He said “You should develop yourself a business called Consultations Plus and go do computer work for other people.”
-I was like, “Really?”
+I gave him a puzzled look and said, “Really?”
 He said “Yeah, just call it Consultations Plus.
 That'd be great.”
-So I did, and that’s what kicked it all off.
+So that’s what I did, and that’s what kicked it all off.

 I called on my first customer the next day, the man from the advertisement.
 He paid me $35/hr. to help him solve a problem that 13 other people couldn’t solve.
 I fixed it in about 7 minutes.
 I spent the rest of the day helping him solve about 30 other problems.
 He was very impressed and referred a lot of people to me.

-In 2000 Jim Spaak joined me as sales and we took a run at growing Consultations Plus.
-By 2006 we had 263 clients.
-In October of 2007, Curt Irwin, owner of Service Technology and I merged to become Fusion IT and we’ve grown to what we are today.
+In 2001, I had moved my business to West Michigan, took on a business manager, and we grew the business to 263 clients by 2006.
+In October of 2007, Curt Irwin, the owner of Service Technology and I merged to become Fusion IT.
+We’ve grown to what we are today.

 What is your purpose?
 Why are you able to succeed in business?: